This article is part of a larger series on How to Do Payroll.

 Colorado Paycheck Deductions

-Besides the deductions listed above, your company cannot deduct additional amounts from an employee’s paycheck unless the deduction is:
+Besides traditional deductions such as for taxes, Social Security, etc., your company cannot deduct additional amounts from an employee’s paycheck unless the deduction is:

 - Mandated by local law or approved by a court